Quick guide Tap to collapse / expand

 - Use visual prompts – picture cards or “first… then…” boards help children understand routines.

-- Follow the child’s interests – whether that’s trains, colours, or animals, interest-based play fosters motivation and joy.
+- Follow the child’s interests – interest-based play fosters motivation and joy.

 - Celebrate differences – every child brings a unique way of thinking, playing, and learning.